 Charlotte holds a Bachelor of Science from the State University of New York at Saratoga Springs, where she majored in Community and Human Services.
 She studied criminology and psychology at the Ohio State University in Columbus for three years before relocating to her current home in New York.

-From Charlotte Gerber:
+By Charlotte Gerber:

 The day I was diagnosed with several disabling diseases I was relieved because I finally knew what was wrong with me, but at the same time terrified because I knew it meant big changes were ahead.
 I want to let other disabled people know that there is light at the end of the tunnel.
 It took me a few years to adjust to these changes, but with perseverance I’ve overcome many of the obstacles that have stood in my way.
 I’ve found happiness despite the many challenges, and you can too.